nicofirst1/MotionBot/README.md

 * Add class Face_recognizer which allow to save the images of faces with the corresponding name
 * Add flag for face recognition
 * Finally got the face recognition confidence
+* Auto train for the recognizer and unknown images, with the update method
+* Save/Load the recognizer from yaml file

 # Issues